jrvaja/Image-Manipulation-CI-PHP/README.md

 That's it.

 Note:
-I have made these function for CodeIgniter.But other than "testimg" function work for all other framework(or PHP).
+I have made these function for CodeIgniter.But other than "testimg" function works for all other framework(or PHP).